 - You do not need to be a US citizen or even a green card holder.
 Any nationality or mix of nationalities may use the ROAM app.

-- The boat does not need to be US owned; it may be registered/documented in any country.
+- The boat does not have to be US owned.
+You may register or document it in any country.

 You only need to have the ROAM app on one electronic device for everyone on the boat.
-That is, each person does NOT need a separate account, and if you travel on more than one boat (say go to the Bahamas first on your boat, then two months later go on a friend’s boat), it’s okay to be listed on more than one device.
+That is, each person does NOT need a separate account.
+And if you travel on more than one boat (say go to the Bahamas first on your boat, then two months later go on a friend’s boat), you may appear on more than one device.

 Allow about 10 minutes per person to initially register plus 10 minutes for the boat.
 It’s likely to go faster.